harshita-88/Codelify/README.md

-# Code Sync - A Realtime Code Editor
+# Codelify - A Realtime Code Editor

 ![screenshot](./screenshots/preview.png)

-Code Sync is a collaborative, real-time code editor where users can seamlessly code together.
+Codelify is a collaborative, real-time code editor where users can seamlessly code together.
 It provides a platform for multiple users to enter a room, share a unique room ID, and collaborate on code simultaneously.

 ## 🔮 Features